View on GitHub

 Jsign

-for signing Windows executable files, installers and scripts
+Versatile code signing tool for Windows executable files, installers and scripts

 Jsign is free to use and licensed under the Apache License version 2.0.